novak-99/ex/docs/source/FFT/fft.rst

     \DeclareMathOperator\H{H}
     X_k = \sum_{m = 0}^{n - 1}x_m e^{-2\pi km/n} \quad k = 0, \ldots, n-1,

-A discrete Fourier transform is classed as a fast Fourier transform if it is able to perform the above transform in :math:`O\log(n)` time.
+A discrete Fourier transform is classed as a fast Fourier transform if it is able to perform the above transform in :math:`O(n\log(n))` time.
 The Cooley-Tukey algorithm [2]_ is used by cpplex to achieve this.

 **Example**